Sarthak-is-here/Smart-Blind-Cane/README.md

 - The stick "looks ahead" with distance-measuring sensors.
 - If there's something near, it emits a beep to let the user know.
-- If the user requires assistance, they push a button on the stick.
-- The GPS determines their location.
-- The GSM module transmits that location as a text message to a caregiver or family member.

 ---

 ## Why It's Helpful

 - Prevents individuals from walking into objects.
-- Transmits location in the event of an emergency.
-- Functions without internet or Wi-Fi—only requires cellular signal.
 - Is small, battery-operated, and portable.

 ---